mdn/content/files/en-us/glossary/shallow_copy/index.md

 console.log(JSON.stringify(ingredients_list));
 // ["noodles",{"list":["rice flour","water"]}]

-// Assign a completely new value to the first member of ingredients_list_copy. ingredients_list_copy[0] = "rice noodles"
+// Assign a completely new value to the first item in ingredients_list_copy. ingredients_list_copy[0] = "rice noodles"
-// The value of the first member of ingredients_list has *not* changed. console.log(ingredients_list[0])
+// The value of the first item in ingredients_list has *not* changed. console.log(ingredients_list[0])
 // noodles
 console.log(JSON.stringify(ingredients_list_copy));